jaibadachiya151002/Data-Driven-Profitability-Customer-Lifetime-Value-Prediction-in-Retail/README.md

 * **Diagnose the root cause** behind the Q4 2017 profit drop using data-driven exploration and statistical analysis.
 * **Develop predictive models** to forecast order-level profitability and customer lifetime value (CLTV).
 * **Segment customers** meaningfully to enable personalized marketing, retention campaigns, and pricing strategies.
-* **Quantify churn risk** and estimate how long different customer groups are likely to remain active.
+* **Quantify churn risk** and estimate the average duration of activity for different customer groups.
 * **Deliver actionable KPIs and business recommendations** to guide decision-making in pricing, customer engagement, and channel strategy.

 ### Data Landscape